Employer of Record

 Personal Tax Information

-Employees must submit the 145 Tax Form to their employer to determine the appropriate Personal Income Tax (PIT) rate.
+Employees must submit the 145 Tax Form to their employer to determine the appropriate Personal Income Tax withholding rate.
 Typically, this form is provided upon hiring.
 However, employees are required to update the form if there are any changes to their previously submitted information.
 It is essential for companies to retain a copy of the tax form for reference, should the Tax Agency request it.

 PIT Certificate